hapax/hapax.github.io/assets/hyperlaunch.md

 So, steel $3 \text{mm}$ thick should resist buckling, and contract around $\epsilon 3 \text{ mm} = 8$ microns in radius.
+The pressures drop as we ascend, so this thickness can be reduced as we go up, and the radius slowly varied to ensure close to uniform thickness (though the Young's modulus may be high enough to ignore this).
+So, for a cylinder of height $H = X\lambda$, we estimate the volume of steel require to resist buckling is at most

+$$
+V = 2\pi R d H = 2700 X \text{ m}^3.
+$$

+A cubic meter of steel costs around USD$\$ 4000$, so ignoring construction, the raw materials for a hyperlauncher a couple of scale heights high will cost only a USD$\$ 22\text{ M}$.

 ##### 4. Conclusion<a id="sec-4" name="sec-4"></a>